 PMI is designed to cover the cost of private medical treatment for acute conditions.
 An acute condition is a disease, illness or injury that is likely to respond quickly to treatment and return someone to the state of health they were in before, or lead to a full recovery.

-How will PMI benefit my business and employees?
+How will Private Medical Insurance benefit my business and employees?

 Group PMI is an attractive employee benefit that may help employers to retain staff and keep them and their business healthy.
 Here’s how: